storj/design-docs/20240927-multiple-object-deletion.md

 ### Test plan

-Tests for this design should confirm all of the following statements:
+Tests for this design should confirm the veracity of all of the following statements:

 - If the bucket is versioned and the version ID of an object isn't specified, a delete marker will be placed at the object's location, and no deletions will occur.
 This will be the case even if there isn't an object version at the location.

 - If the bucket has versioning suspended and the version ID of an object isn't specified, a delete marker will be placed at the object's location.
 If there's an object version at the location, it will be deleted.

-- If the bucket is unversioned and the version ID of an object isn't specified, the object will be deleted without the insertion of a delete marker at its location.
-If no object exists at the location, an error will be returned.
+- If the bucket is unversioned, the object will be deleted without the insertion of a delete marker at its location.
+No error is returned if an object does not exist at the location.

 - If a legal hold has been placed on an object, it must not be deleted under any circumstance.

 - If the object has an active retention period, deletion should only succeed if it is locked under governance mode, the requester indicates that governance mode restrictions should be bypassed, and the requester is authorized to bypass governance mode restrictions.

 - If the number of objects to delete exceeds 1000, then none of them should be deleted, and an error must be returned.

+- If the request had quiet mode enabled, information about successful deletions is omitted from the response.

-The following apply only to the gateway:
+The following applies only to the gateway:

 - The HTTP status code returned by the gateway's `DeleteObjects` endpoint must be `200 OK` unless the request itself fails to be processed.
 Individual object deletion failures should not affect the status code.